MENTAL HEALTH CLINICIANS

 The risk of both first onset and recurrence of bipolar disorder is increased during the postpartum period.
 Nearly a quarter (22.6%) of postpartum women who screened positive for depression in one study had bipolar disorder (Wisner et al., 2013).
-A bipolar depression requires a different form of treatment than unipolar depression, including use of a mood-stabilizer or one of several second-generation antipsychotics (cariprazine, lurasidone, olanzapine+fluoxetine, quetiapine), with or without temporary use of an antidepressant, depending upon clinical response.
+A bipolar depression requires a different form of treatment than unipolar depression, including use of a mood-stabilizer, such as lithium.
+Second-generation antipsychotics (cariprazine, lurasidone, olanzapine+fluoxetine, quetiapine) and cautious use of an antidepressant may be indicated, depending upon clinical response.

 While many mothers may prefer not to use medication in perinatal period, there is now sufficient research support to suggest that, especially in the case of severe depression, it is more beneficial for both the mother and child for the depression to be treated.
 Many women need to take medication to achieve and maintain a euthymic mood during pregnancy and breastfeeding.
 Medication should not be discountinued without extensive discussion with prescribing physicians and/or other consultants.